jinghuazhao/SomaLogic/SomaLogic_data_analysis_plan.md

 This would include cohort-level summary statistics, brief description of the protein assays, genechips, quality controls, imputation.
 Please provide details of imputation panels.

-A [Google sheet](https://tinyurl.com/y7vjd8lo) has been set up to enable assembling of the information online; please send us your e-mail address in order to do so.
+A [Google sheet](https://tinyurl.com/y7vjd8lo) has been set up to enable assembling of the information online; please send us your gmail address in order to do so.

 [https://tinyurl.com/yd8tck8y](https://tinyurl.com/yd8tck8y)